claytonwramsey/dumpster/README.md

 `sync`.
 These garbage collectors can be safely mixed and matched.

-Additionally, we provide a second crate, `dumpster_derive`, which implements derive macros for the `Collectable` trait mandated for all data that is used in a garbage-collected allocation.
+This library also comes with a derive macro for creating custom collectable types.

 ## Examples